four2five/SIDR/README.md

     * export HADOOP_HOME=/home/buck/git/hadoop-common
     * export HADOOP_JAR=hadoop-core-1.0.4-early-results.jar
     * export PATH=$PATH:$HADOOP_HOME/bin
+    * NOTE: There are some example hadoop configuration files in the SIDR repo that you will check out in the next step.
+Take a look at those for examples of how we configure our nodes.
 6. get the SIDR code (updated version of our SciHadoop code)
    `cd ../`
    `git clone https://github.com/four2five/SIDR.git`